NetApp/trident/README.md

 launcher starts, it checks whether a PVC named `trident` exists; if one does not, it creates one and launches an ephemeral version of Trident that creates a PV and backing volume for it.
 Once this is complete, it starts the Trident deployment, using the PVC to store Trident's metadata.
-The launcher takes four
+The launcher takes a few parameters:
-parameters:

 * `-backend`: The path to a configuration file defining the backend on which the launcher should provision Trident's metadata volume.
 Defaults to